jellyfin-archive/jellyfin-docs/general/networking/index.md

 Running Jellyfin with a path (https://example.com/jellyfin) is supported by the Android and web clients.

 > [!WARNING]
-> Base URL is known to break HD HomeRun, DLNA, Sonarr, Radarr, Chromecast, and MrMC.
+> Base URL is known to break HDHomeRun, DLNA, Sonarr, Radarr, Chromecast, and MrMC.

 The Base URL setting in the **Networking** page is an advanced setting used to specify the URL prefix that your Jellyfin instance can be accessed at.
 In effect, it adds this URL fragment to the start of any URL path.
 For instance, if you have a Jellyfin server at `http://myserver` and access its main page `http://myserver/web/index.html`, setting a Base URL of `/jellyfin` will alter this main page to `http://myserver/jellyfin/web/index.html`.
 This can be useful if administrators want to access multiple Jellyfin instances under a single domain name, or if the Jellyfin instance lives only at a subpath to another domain with other services listening on `/`.

-The entered value on the configuration page will be normalized to include a leading`/` if this is missing.
+The entered value on the configuration page will be normalized to include a leading `/` if this is missing.

-This setting requires a server restart to change, in order to avoid invalidating existing paths until the administrator is ready to.
+This setting requires a server restart to change, in order to avoid invalidating existing paths until the administrator is ready.

-There are three main caveats to this setting:
+There are three main caveats to this setting.

 1. When setting a new Base URL (i.e. from `/` to `/baseurl`) or changing a Base URL (i.e. from `/baseurl` to `/newbaseurl`), the Jellyfin web server will automatically handle redirects to avoid displaying users invalid pages.
 For instance, accessing a server with a Base URL of `/jellyfin` on the `/` path will automatically append the `/jellyfin` Base URL.
 However, entirely removing a Base URL (i.e. from `/baseurl` to `/`, an empty value in the configuration) will not - all URLs with the old Base URL path will become invalid and throw 404 errors.
 This should be kept in mind when removing an existing Base URL.